BaDo2001/privasee_task/docs/Docs.md

 Due to the very short time frame, I had to cut some corners, and some features are missing, which I consider to be important.
 I will list them here, and explain why they are missing.

+### Precommit hooks

+I usually setup precommit hooks, which run the linter, and the formatter, to make sure that the code is always in a good state.
+I didn't have time to set it up, and it's not a big deal for a small project like this, but it's a must have for a production app.

 ### Deployment

 Since the app is not built using a full stack framework, it's not as easy to deploy as it would be with something like Next.JS.
 Ideally I would have built a CI/CD pipeline which bundles the frontend and then uses the backend to serve it.
 Services like Heroku, Vercel or Render would have been a good choice.
+It would also be useful to run tests and checks in a separate environment before deploying to production.

 ### Testing

 I only wrote tests for the Airtable integration, because I felt like it was the most fragile part of the backend, and I didn't have time to setup a frontend testing framework like Cypress.
+The biggest obstacle would be figuring out how to login to Clerk automatically.
 Tests are quintessential for a production app, but it takes an initial investment to set it up, and the ROI is not immediate, so I had to cut it.

 ### Error handling